xcore/hw_slicekit_system/doc_a16/a16_core_board.rst

 Slot pinouts
 ------------

-The signal assignments for the connectors on the Core Board and Slice Cards can be seen in the table below.
+The signal assignments for the connectors on the Core Board and sliceCARDs can be seen in the table below.

 STAR
 ++++